Operational & Aviation Medicine Graduate Certificate Program

 e.
 Grading & assignments: assignments may include tests, aviation medicine case discussion boards (asynchronous) or online discussions (synchronous) with flight docs, and/or case- or topic-based presentations and reports.

 f.
 Eligibility: DOW military and civilian employees only, minimum of a Bachelor's degree.
-N.b.
 USU Medical, Graduate, and Nursing students are eligible!

 Certificate Requirements